nsorcell/nsorcell-app/README.md

 - [Ramda](https://ramdajs.com/)
 - [Date-FNS](https://date-fns.org/)
 among others

+The events of the contracts are being listened on, you will get toasts about everything happening, and every data is live-updated.

 ## Problems - Solutions
 I have been working at Blockchain companies, for some time now, and I have tried to solve most problems I have encountered in this repository.